Endometrial (Uterine) Cancer: Staging and Treatment

 What is staging for cancer?

-Staging looks at the size of the tumor and where it is, and if it has spread to other organs.
+Staging looks at the size of the tumor and where it is, and if it has spread to other organs (called metastasis).
 There are two staging systems used for endometrial cancer.
 The first system is called the FIGO (International Federation of Gynecology and Obstetrics) system.
-The second system is called the “TNM system,” as described by the American Joint Committee on Cancer.
-Both systems stage endometrial cancer based 3 factors:
+The second system is called the “TNM system" from the American Joint Committee on Cancer.
+Both systems stage endometrial cancer based on:

-Your healthcare provider will use the results of the tests you had to determine your FIGO and TNM result and combine these to get a stage from 0 to IV.
+Your provider will use the results of the tests you had to figure out your FIGO and TNM result and combine these to get a stage from I (one) to IV (four).

 How is endometrial cancer staged?